battlecode/battlecode-server-2017/specs.md

 Running is faster (shorter move delay), but creates noise, scaring cows at short range.
 Sneaking is slower but creates no noise.
 By sneaking, you can actually move among cows.

-Running gives 2 actiondelay and sneaking gives 3 actiondelay for lateral movement.
-Diagonal movement gives 1.4 times the actiondelay of lateral movement.
+Running gives 2 actiondelay (`GameConstants.SOLDIER_MOVE_ACTION_DELAY`) and sneaking gives 3 actiondelay (`GameConstants.SOLDIER_SNEAK_ACTION_DELAY`) for lateral movement.
+Diagonal movement gives 1.4 times the actiondelay of lateral movement (`GameConstants.SOLDIER_DIAGONAL_MOVEMENT_ACTION_DELAY_FACTOR`).

 ### Spawning, Construction, and Robot Count
-The HQ can spawn soldiers, subject to a production delay (30 turns plus total number of robots^1.5) and a maximum robot number (25).
+The HQ can spawn soldiers, subject to a production delay (30 turns plus total number of robots^1.5) and a maximum robot number (25, `GameConstants.MAX_ROBOTS`).
 Cowboys count for one robot, PASTRs count for two robots, and Noise Towers count for three robots.
 Cowboy robots can construct structures on the square they are currently on.
 The robot will become unable to take any action for a certain number of turns (50 for PASTRs, 100 for Noise Towers) and then will be removed and replaced with the constructed structure.

 ### Suicide
-Calling `selfDestruct()` immediately removes the calling robot from the game and deals area damage (30+half of remaining hp to square range of 2).
+Calling `selfDestruct()` immediately removes the calling robot from the game and deals area damage (30+half of remaining hp to square range of 2, based on `GameConstants.SELF_DESTRUCT_BASE_DAMAGE` and `GameConstants.SELF_DESTRUCT_DAMAGE_FACTOR`).
 This scares cows in square range 36 and destroys all cows on affected squares (square range 2).
 This replaces the `suicide()` method.
 Structures cannot self destruct.

 ### Team Memory
 Official matches will usually be sets of multiple games.
 Each team can save a small amount of information (`GameConstants.TEAM_MEMORY_LENGTH` longs) for the next game using the function `setTeamMemory()`.
 This information may be retrieved using `getTeamMemory()`.
 If there was no previous game in the match, or no information was saved, then the memory will be filled with zeros.